 - Sliding scale: $125- 200

 - In this two-day workshop participants will learn the basics of permaculture ethics, principles, and design.
 We will explore practices that work best in cities and will examine the importance of social justice within permaculture design.
-There will be the option of a shared, vegan potluck lunch.
+There will be a vegan dinner on May 30 and the option of a shared, vegan potluck lunch on May 31.

 - Garden farmer: Small-scale vegetable gardening,